eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/submit.rst

    You have **multiple files/directories** to **process**.

-   In the below example/template we make a "parallel copy" of the files contained in ``test`` directory using the ``cp`` command.
+   In the below example/template we made a "parallel copy" of the files contained in ``test`` directory using the ``cp`` command.

    .. literalinclude:: src/submit/str_directory_array.txt
        :language: bash

-   We use one process (called ``task`` in Slurm) per each ``array-job``.
+   We used one process (called ``task`` in Slurm) per each ``array-job``.
-   The array goes from 0 to 4, so there are 5 processes copying the 5 files contained in the ``test`` directory.
+   The array goes from 0 to 4, so there were 5 processes copying the 5 files contained in the ``test`` directory.